openandclose/tosixinch/docs/options.rst

     Each item is some python regular expression.

-    Printing out also considers `add_binaries <#confopt-add_binaries>`__ option, and ignores some extinsion files accordingly.
+    Printing out also considers `add_binaries <#confopt-add_binaries>`__ option, and ignores some extension files accordingly.

 ---